How to Remove Viruses from Drinking Water

-2) Disinfect with Chemicals.
 Millions of households on private wells must regularly monitor their well water for viruses and bacteria.
 Chlorine and other chemicals can be used to “shock” or disinfect a well.
-This method kills viruses and bacteria in the well.
-The amount of chlorine you use will depend on the presence of biofilm, the depth of your well, the water pH, water temperature, etc. You'll also need to determine the correct chemical concentration needed and exercise extreme caution as the chemicals are toxic.
-After shocking, the well should be continually monitored and tested as the water quality can change throughout the year.
+But the amount of chlorine depends on the presence of biofilm, the depth of the well, the water pH, water temperature, etc.